hashicorp/vault/website/source/docs/enterprise/performance-standby/index.html.md

 port connection to the active node.
 If the request is read-only the Performance Standby will handle the requests locally.

+Sending requests to Performance Stanbys that result in forwarded writes will be slightly slower than going directly to the active node.
+A client that has advanced knowledge of the behavior of the call can choose to point the request to the appropriate node.

 ### Direct Access

 A Performance Standby will tag itself as such in consul if service registration